 Athletics and Recreation

-On November 9, 2020, HWS, along with the Liberty League, canceled winter sports competition and championships.
+On November 9, 2020, HWS, along with the Liberty League, canceled winter sports competition and championships to protect the health and well-being of HWS student-athletes, the larger campus and Geneva communities from the effects of COVID-19.
 The Colleges are members of the Liberty League in the winter sports of basketball, squash and swimming and diving.
 HWS also canceled competition in ice hockey for the 2020-21 season.

 Prior to arrival at HWS: